How can we help you?

 Both in-office and professional take-home kits contain a higher concentration of whitening ingredient than you can find in an over-the-counter kit, which means that you will get better results in a much shorter period of time.
 The customized trays prevent spillover, which reduces your risk of irritation to gum tissue.
 Plus, many professional products also include a desensitizing ingredient so that even people with sensitive teeth can comfortably achieve a whiter smile.

-Call today for your consultation.
+Contact our 63044 dental office today for your consultation.
 We are happy to recommend a product to give you the brighter, more beautiful smile you are seeking, whether you’d like to whiten quickly in our office or in the privacy of your own home.

 After your whitening treatment is complete, we’ll discuss ways to increase the amount of time that your teeth stay bright and white.
 It’s helpful to be aware of the staining foods and drinks that we consume and keep them to a limit.
 This includes coffee, tea, cola, red wine, and dark fruit juices along with foods like curry and chocolate.
 When you choose to enjoy these, rinse well afterward and brush your teeth as soon as you can.
 Smoking, of course, will stain your teeth quickly, and we strongly discourage it – for many reasons!